tom-galvin/tom-galvin.github.io/_posts/2015-06-09-filenames.md

 Let's inspect these 3 magic numbers:

 * `0x12b9b0a5`.
 This equals **314159269** in decimal.
 Yep, that's the first 8 digits of pi right there, but the ninth digit is wrong - something's up.
-A quick Google search shows that this magic constant has been used for LGCs (*Linear Congruential Generators*, a type of random number generator).
+A quick Google search shows that this magic constant has been used for LCGs (*Linear Congruential Generators*, a type of random number generator).
 * `0x44b82f99`.
 This equals **1152921497** in decimal, and is relatively prime to the previous number, another hint that this checksum incorporates an LCG.
 * `0x3b9aca07`.
 This equals **1000000007** in decimal, and is a prime number.